fjdiazt/dazscript-types/README.md

 ## Overview

-This project aims to provide TypeScript typings for Daz Script, making it easier to use in a TypeScript or modern JavaScript environment.
+This project aims to provide TypeScript typings for Daz Script, making it easier to use in a TypeScript environment.

 From [Daz Script Documentation](http://docs.daz3d.com/doku.php/public/software/dazstudio/4/referenceguide/scripting/start):